Sorry, you need to enable JavaScript to visit this website.

 Since 2008, the minister in charge of youth policy has convened a youth policy council several times a year.
 The Council serves as a forum for discussion and consultation on current national and international issues in youth policy.

-The youth policy council consists of representatives of youth organisations that are based on interests, politics, religion, ethnicity, sexuality or functionality, as well as experts working with young people.
+The youth policy council consists of representatives of youth organisations representing diverse interests such as politics, religion, ethnicity, sexuality and disability, as well as experts working with young people.
 In addition, representatives of government authorities and the research community are involved in the Council.
 See section 5.3, Youth representation bodies, for more information.
+In november 2024 the council met and discussed how to build a safer society for young people.

 Information on the extent of youth participation

 In Sweden, public authorities do not collect metadata on young people's participation in the consultation processes.
-One exception is ad-hoc data collection in order to map local youth councils and youth parliaments.
+One exception is ad-hoc data collection to map local youth councils and youth parliaments.
+Since youth councils and youth parliaments are volontary for local authorities there is no regular nationwide systematic youth participation.

 Outcomes